 She stared at it.

-You what this is for me.
+This is for me.

 I said, yeah, yeah.

-Just and and when I walked out, this is the real funny thing.
+And when I walked out, this is the real funny thing.

 And there's a guy pumping gas in his car and washing the windshield.

-And I walked up to him, I said, I thought this was self-serve today.
+I said, I thought this was self-serve today.

-He said, No, the signs backward, you pulled in in the wrong direction.
+You pulled in in the wrong direction.

-He said, Yes, you did.
+He said, yes, you did.

-And I I learned something in the process.
+And I learned something in the process.

-Uh so it all ended well.
+So it all ended well.

-It all it all it all ended well.
+It all ended well.

-Staten Island, Jerry, welcome to the EIB network, sir.
+Staten Island, Jerry, welcome to the EIB Network, sir.

 Hello.